Do Go On - 533 - El Chupacabra

 I believe there will be an extra bar open out there

-if you want to hang out.
+If you want to hang out

-If you want to come say hello, have a chat or we've also got some merch for sale.
+Have a chat or we've also got some merch for sale

-One more.
+One more

-Mario, a fantastic artist has done the coolest poster.
+Mario, a fantastic artist has done

-And you can buy them all separately or together as a show bag.
+And you can buy them all separately

-Bit of fun.
+A bit of fun.

-And I did have to pay extra for baggage on the way up.
+And I did have to pay extra for baggage

-So if you could buy four kilos of merch, that would be helpful.
+on the way up.
+So if you could buy four kilos

+of merch, that would be helpful.

 That would really be helpful.
 But, you know, times are tough.

 If you want to just walk by and avert your eyes, you can do that too.

 You could just leave.
+That's absolutely fine.

 After what you've heard, our filthy mouth to say tonight, we won't judge you.

-I believe we've got a problem with a square reader, but Jess, you can take payments on your phone.
+I believe we've got a problem with a square reader,

-Apple pays apparently quicker.
+and Apple pays apparently quicker.

 Everything's fine.